Mikejo5000/vsts-docs-pr/docs/report/analytics/work-item-links.md

 }
 ```
 ### Example: Request details of linked items
-The previous query only retreives details on the links between items.
-A user may include the details of those linked items by using $expand on the **TargetWorkItem** navigation property of the link.
+The previous query only retrieves details on the links between items.
+You may include the details of your linked items by using ```$expand``` on the **TargetWorkItem** navigation property.

 Request
 ```